jesseugwu/Crop-Classification/README.md

 # Crop-Classification
-This is a classification model development using Naïve bayes, Decision Tree, SVM and Random forest Classifier
+This is a crop recommendation model development using Naïve bayes, Decision Tree, SVM and Random forest Classifier